b202001162/FileManagementSystem/README.md

 ## Overview

-A file system is a collection of files and directories organized in a hierarchical structure.
+A file system is a collection of files and directories organized hierarchically.
 This file management system is designed with the following constraints:

 - Supports up to 100 files.
 - Maximum file size is 10 KB, spanning up to ten blocks.